preciofishbone/OmniaDocsG2/blocks/form-rollup-block/index.rst

 The scope can be the tenant, one or more business profiles or one or more apps.

-As the next step you can add filters for further details concerning what you want to show in the block.
+As the next step you can add filters for what you want to show in the block.

 Display
 ----------
 You can select List view or Form view.
 List view is, as the name suggests, meant for listing all the forms that meet the scope settings.
-A form can then be clicked for more details, or for using the form.

 The following is available here, if select "List view":